 On the pitch, Neymar did at least deliver at the Nou Camp, scoring 105 goals in 186 games and winning eight trophies.

 The €222million Barca ultimately received for the player from PSG will also have helped soften the initial financial outlay on the forward.

-The centre-back is in the strange position of having appeared for Barca’s first team as a loan player – but not since he joined permanently.
+The centre-back has the strange record of having appeared for Barca’s first team as a loan player – but after joining permanently.

 After impressing on loan from Fluminense, the move was made permanent, only for the 22-year-old to then be sent to Nice for the 2017-18 campaign.

 Following that year in France, he joined Sassuolo in a permanent deal, so those three appearances on loan will forever remain his only contribution to Barca.